 - 2. Go to "Settings."

-- 3. Click "General" in the left column.
+- 3. Click "Your Facebook Information" in the left column.

-- 5. Select "Deactivate Your Account" and follow the written instructions to confirm your choice.
+- 5. Select "Deactivate Your Account."
+Then click "Continue to Account Deactivation" and follow the instructions to confirm.

 To reactivate your account, just log in to the account online or use your Facebook account to log in to a third-party app.